Archaeopteryx: History of discovery

 The Eichstätt Specimen (JM 2257) was discovered in 1951 near Workerszell, Germany, and described by Peter Wellnhofer in 1974.
 Currently located at the Jura Museum in Eichstätt, Germany, it is the smallest known specimen and has the second-best head.
-It is possibly a separate genus (Jurapteryx recurva) or species (A. recurva).
+In 2007, Phil Senter classified Jurapteryx, A. siemensii and A. bavarica as junior synonyms of A. lithographica, suggesting that proposed diagnostic features of these taxa based on proportional and dental differences can be explained by ontogeny.

-The Solnhofen Specimen (unnumbered specimen) was discovered in the 1970s near Eichstätt, Germany, and described in 1988 by Wellnhofer.
+The Solnhofen Specimen ('Unnumbered Specimen') was discovered in the 1970s near Eichstätt, Germany, and described in 1988 by Wellnhofer.
 Currently located at the Bürgermeister-Müller-Museum in Solnhofen, it originally was classified as Compsognathus by an amateur collector, the same mayor Friedrich Müller after which the museum is named.
 It is the largest specimen known and may belong to a separate genus and species, Wellnhoferia grandis.
 It is missing only portions of the neck, tail, backbone, and head.

 The Munich Specimen (BSP 1999 I 50, formerly known as the Solenhofer-Aktien-Verein Specimen) was discovered on 3 August 1992 near Langenaltheim and described in 1993 by Wellnhofer.
 It is currently located at the Paläontologisches Museum München in Munich, to which it was sold in 1999 for 1.9 million Deutschmark.
 What was initially believed to be a bony sternum turned out to be part of the coracoid, but a cartilaginous sternum may have been present.
 Only the front of its face is missing.
 It has been used as the basis for a distinct species, A. bavarica, but more recent studies suggest it belongs to A. siemensii.